What’s the difference between an invoice and a receipt?

-By not registering the differences between the two documents, it could be much harder to organise your business finances effectively and adhere to proper rules and guidelines.
+Not registering the different purposes between the two documents could make it much harder to organise your business finances effectively and adhere to proper rules and guidelines.

-In this guide, we’ll share everything you need to know about invoices and receipts in regards to your small business.
-You’ll find out the similarities, differences, how to format each and why it’s important to keep clear records of both documents.
+In this guide, we’ll share everything you need to know about invoices and receipts for your small business.
+You’ll discover the similarities and main differences, how to format each and why it’s essential to keep clear records of both documents.

 Top Tip: Before diving into the differences between an invoice and a receipt, it’s important to understand the complexities and rules surrounding invoices themselves.
-Specifically, how to create an invoice, what should be included in it, how to ensure that it’s paid on time and how to avoid common invoicing mistakes.
-To learn more, read our guide to raising invoices and getting them paid 🔥
+To learn what should be included in an invoice and how to ensure it gets paid on time, read our guide to raising invoices and getting them paid 🔥

 Table of contents

-- What is the differences between an invoice and a receipt?
+- What is the difference between an invoice and a receipt?

 - What is the difference between an invoice and a tax invoice?